jabuty/sonic-pi-buffers/README.md

 # sonic-pi-buffers
-For Sharing Sonic Pi Code
+This Repository is for Sharing Sonic Pi Code buffer files.